aashish157/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-ML model to classify credit card transactions as genuine or fraudulent

-A Linear Regression ML model to predict the monetary value of a new house.
-Boston house price dataset was used in developing this project.
-Linear regression is a supervised machine learning algorithm which outputs a linear relation between a dependent and an independent variable.
-In this project the target attribute 'price' is the dependent variable and feature 'LSTAT' is the independent variable
+A Gaussian Naive Bayes ML classifier to classify credit card transactions as genuine or fraudulent.Credit card fraud detection dataset from kaggle (https://www.kaggle.com/mlg-ulb/creditcardfraud) was used in developing this project.
+Gaussian Naive Bayes is a classification machine learning algorithm which is an extension of Naive Bayes algorithm.
+Gaussian Naive Bayes is applied to data with real valued features.

 ## Getting Started